TimvanScherpenzeel/profiling-research/README.md

 - Verify that the vertex count on your models in reasonable.
 - Billboards, imposter meshes or skybox textures can be used to efficiently fake detailed geometry when a mesh is far in the distance.

-In Chrome there are various ways to profile the GPU.
+In `Chrome` there are various ways to profile the GPU.

 One can use the WebGL extension `EXT_disjoint_timer_query` to measure the duration of OpenGL commands submitted to the graphics processor without stalling the rendering pipeline.
 It makes most sense if this extension is integrated into the WebGL engine that you are using.
 A good example of a WebGL framework with an integrated profiler is [Luma.gl](https://github.com/uber/luma.gl).

 One can use an external debugger like [RenderDoc (Windows, Linux)](https://renderdoc.org/docs/index.html) or [APITrace (Windows, Linux, Mac (limited support))](https://github.com/apitrace/apitrace).
 Instructions on how to use debug WebGL using APITrace can be found [here](https://github.com/apitrace/apitrace/wiki/Google-Chrome-Browser).

-For tracing an individual frame without setting up an external debugger I highly recommend using the Chrome extension [Spector.js](https://spector.babylonjs.com/).
+For tracing an individual frame without setting up an external debugger I highly recommend using the `Chrome` extension [Spector.js](https://spector.babylonjs.com/).
 This does not require the disabling of the GPU sandbox, like some external debuggers do.
 I would highly recommend this method over using an external debugger if you use Mac OS.

 Finally one can also wrap the `WebGLRenderingContext` with a debugging wrapper like the [one provided by the Khronos Group](https://www.npmjs.com/package/webgl-debug) to catch invalid WebGL operations and give the errors a bit more context.
 This comes with a large overhead as every single instruction is traced (and optionally logged to the console so make sure to only optionally include the dependency in development.

 For capturing traces over time one can use the advanced tracing capabilities like [MemoryInfra](https://chromium.googlesource.com/chromium/src/+/master/docs/memory-infra/README.md) available in `chrome://tracing`.
 A good example for how to understand and work with the captures of it can be found [here](https://www.html5rocks.com/en/tutorials/games/abouttracing/).

-I recommend using the `rendering` preset.
+For capturing GPU traces I recommend using the `rendering` preset.

 ![Chrome tracing rendering toggle](/docs/CHROME_TRACING_RENDERING_TOGGLE.png?raw=true)